hrishikaverma/hrishikaverma/README.md

 ---

-I'm a passionate **MCA student** with a solid background in **Mathematics** and a deep love for coding, especially working with **SQL databases** and creating efficient, clean code.
-My journey started in Ujjain, where I completed my **B.Sc. in Mathematics**, and now I’m expanding my skills in software development and web technologies.
+I’m a passionate **MCA student** with a strong foundation in **Mathematics** and a deep enthusiasm for coding.
+I specialize in working with **SQL databases** and writing efficient, clean, and maintainable code.

+My academic journey began in **Ujjain**, where I earned my **B.Sc. in Mathematics**.
+Currently, I’m expanding my expertise in **software development** and **modern web technologies**,
+with a keen interest in building robust applications that solve real-world problems.

+💡 Always eager to learn, explore, and innovate in the ever-evolving tech landscape.

 ---